OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/We Used to Know How to Live in Community on the Commons.md

 Too many people are convinced that life used to be nasty, brutish, and short.
 Our lifespans were short, the narrative goes.
 Violence was everywhere, with humans barely staying alive on a hostile landscape.
 Then "civilization" saved us, starting with agriculture, which forced us to stay put.

 I no longer believe that story.
 Over the years, many different thinkers have convinced me that in many places — not everywhere — humans knew how to take care of the landscape and they knew how to take care of one another.
-We knew how to live in community, on the Commons (which I always capitalize, out of respect, like "Internet," oddly enough).
+We knew how to live in community, on [[The Commons|the Commons]] (which I always capitalize, out of respect, like "Internet," oddly enough).

 This sentence was the starting assumption of [[My Story of Trust]].